khzhang2/khzhang2.github.io/_pages/publications.md

 - An early version of this work has been presented in the 27th International Conference of Hong Kong Society for Transportation Studies (2023) in Hong Kong.
 - An early version of this work has been presented in the 103rd Transportation Research Board (TRB) Annual Meeting (2024) in Washington, DC.

-**Zhang, Kaihang**, Jintao Ke $^*$, Hai Wang, and Yafeng Yin.
-Operational strategy designs for on-demand food delivery services.
-Submitted.
-- An early version of this work has been presented in the 27th International Conference of Hong Kong Society for Transportation Studies (2023) in Hong Kong.
-- An early version of this work has been presented in the 103rd Transportation Research Board (TRB) Annual Meeting (2024) in Washington, DC.

 ## Projects during master's study at Berkeley
 - Air Traffic Demand Forecasting Using Generative Models such as Variational Autoencoder (CE 260&290 Project), 2022 Spring
 - Public Transportation Ridership Prediction Considering Spatial Heterogeneity (CE 259 Project), 2022 Spring